Chili Public Library

 Phillis Wheatley Community Library

-Established in 1971, Phillis Wheatley Branch Library has served the community from its original location.
-Named in honor of the first published African-American woman and first published African-American poet, the library is a hub for community engagement in a building designed by architect James H. Johnson.
+Established in 1971, the Phillis Wheatley Community Library serves the neighborhood from its original location.
+Named in honor of the first published African American woman and first published African American poet, the library is a hub for community engagement in a building designed by architect James H. Johnson.

-Established in 1985, Lyell Branch Library has served the community from its original location.
+Established in 1985, the Lyell Branch Library has served the community from its original location.

 Frederick Douglass Community Library wall art